ganbadrakh/linux/README.md

 git add -A
 git commit -m "got stuff done" git push
+# Display tags, along with their message
+git tag -n9
 # Check, if the current commit already has a tag
 git tag -l --points-at HEAD
 # Create and push tags